Burden of disease measures the impact of living with illness and injury or dying prematurely.

 The establishment of the Lawrence Penn Chair, in collaboration with the University of Sydney and the Kolling Institute, strengthens our collective pursuit of a bowel cancer cure.

-Other major bowel cancer projects funded to date, include the ASCOLT Clinical Trial; ICHOM Colorectal Cancer Standard Set; community awareness and understanding; patient lived-experience; and demographic research;
+Other major bowel cancer projects funded to date, include the ASCOLT Clinical Trial; ICHOM Colorectal Cancer Standard Set; patient-reported experiences (My Colonoscopy Experience), community awareness and understanding; patient and metastatic patient lived-experiences; and demographic research;

 To date, Bowel Cancer Australia, collaboratively with funding partners, has funded $11.6 million in bowel cancer research projects.